NDAR/ndar_toolkit/how_to_access_s3_objets.md

 #### <a name="s3cmd"/>s3cmd
 <a id='s3cmd'></a>
 This tool can be downloaded from github.
-Note that versions newer than *1.5.0-rc1* are failing.  *Please use v1.5.0-rc1 or older*.
+Note that versions *1.5.0, 1.5.1, and 1.5.1.2* are failing.  *Please use v1.5.0-rc1 or older, or use the latest master 1.5.2*.
 ###### Getting Set up
 download s3cmd